 A child needs and is entitled to the school accommodations necessary to ensure his or her education.
 The special education staff, parents, and professionals should form a team to determine the child's educational needs.
 Some families pay for extensive private testing but your public school must provide an evaluation including specialized testing.
 Specifically request an Individual Education Program (IEP) that identifies the factors that affect the child's education and how they will be accommodated.
 The IEP should include accommodations for periods when the child is relatively well (when a less intense level of services may suffice) and accommodations available to the child in the event of relapse.
 A letter from the child's doctor to the director of special education in the school district may be persuasive.
 Some parents find it helpful to hire an education advocate or necessary to hire a lawyer or to obtain the services that federal law requires public schools to provide for children with health impairments.

-The Balanced Mind Foundation's online pamphlet, Educating the Child with Bipolar Disorder, describes accommodations and strategies that may be helpful.
+The Balanced Mind Parent Network's online pamphlet, Educating the Child with Bipolar Disorder, describes accommodations and strategies that may be helpful.

 Childhood is a window of opportunity in which parents have the chance to provide treatment that may profoundly benefit their children’s development and save their children’s lives.
 When your child becomes a legal adult, state laws on privacy and individual rights may exclude you from participating in treatment decisions and from talking with the professionals who treat your child.
 Help establish now as firm a foundation as possible for your child to reach adulthood and be able to make sound independent judgments.